Canned fish

 Canned or tinned fish are food fish which have been processed, sealed in an airtight container such as a sealed tin can, and subjected to heat.
 Canning is a method of preserving food, and provides a typical shelf life ranging from one to five years.
+They are usually opened via a can opener, but sometimes have a pull-tab so that they can be opened by hand.
+In the past it was common for many cans to have a key that would be turned to peel the lid of the tin off; most predominately sardines, among others.